 Stability drift: when older gummies feel different

-Consumers often judge a gummy by appearance-if it looks fine, it must be fine.
-But gummies can change over shelf life without obvious visual red flags.
+Look fine?
+They usually do.
+But gummies change over shelf life in ways you can't see.
 Even when a product still “passes,” it may not feel the same as it did when it was fresh.

 What can drive shelf-life changes